 Finding the right fit goes a long way.
 If you suffer chronically cold feet, consider a heated boot in the same price range.
-You can pick up a boot with an integrated heating system like the Rossignol Pure Pro Heat or the Salomon X Pro Heat.
+You can pick up a boot with an integrated heating system like the Rossignol Pure Pro Heat.

 The only realistic application we see for this boot is for someone who can not wear a traditional ski boot for whatever reason.
 Because the BOA system allows for easier entry, this could be a good design for someone who can't get into a normal ski boot.

-The HPL has a no joke price tag at $650.
+The HPL has a no joke price tag.
 As far as ski boots go, this is one of the more expensive options.
 When you consider its poor performance, it also offers poor value.
 You'll also need to have your bindings re-tested and reset to accommodate the boots' much longer sole if you're using skis you already own.

 We like that Apex is thinking outside the box, and are excited that new technology is making its way into a sport that carries so much passion for so many people.
 Unfortunately, this boot falls short.